-Iceland has over 200 inexpensive, backpacker-friendly campsites.
+Iceland has more than 200 inexpensive, backpacker-friendly campsites.
 They’re great spots to meet other travelers and share travel tips and tricks for getting the most out of Iceland.

 Unless you have a big travel budget, you will probably end up camping in Iceland at least a few times.
 But before you pitch your tent, be sure to know the rules.

 So, in a nutshell, if there’s no sign and the land isn’t being used to grow crops, you can camp for a single night before you need to move on.
 You'll need to get permission from the landowner if you plan to camp near a private home or farm, stay for longer than one night, pitch more than three tents, or use camper vans or trailers outside organized campsites.
 It's also important that you don’t just drive your car off-road, as you can damage the fragile environment.

-If you are camping in Iceland, it’s important that you respect both the environment and people – don’t camp on somebody’s land or within sight of somebody’s house.
+If you are camping in Iceland, it’s important that you respect both the environment and the people.
 There are plenty of gorgeous wild camping spots dotted across the country and, of course, there are also designated camping spots where you can often stay for free during low season.